gsilva2016/langchain-examples/video-summarization/README.md

-# Summarize Videos Using OpenVINO-GenAI, Langchain, and MiniCPM-V-2_6
+# Summarize Videos Using OpenVINO Model Server, Langchain, and MiniCPM-V-2_6

 ## Installation